 Butterscotch chips: I want to try this.

-Flaky sea salt: as if there isn’t enough salt in my cookies already, adding some additional sea salt on top provides a fresh kick to the cookies and even a slight crunch.
+Flaky sea salt: Additional sea salt on top provides a fresh kick to the cookies and even a slight crunch.
 Be sure to add salt a few minutes after your cookies have come out of the oven.
-Adding salt right away will likely have it sink into the cookie; add it too late and it will fall right off.
+Adding salt right away will likely have it sink into the cookie; add it too late and it may fall right off.

 Jimmies / sprinkles: Not my favorite.